IsHacker003/IsHacker003/README.md

 **Bloat/adware**

 Windows contains a lot of bloatware by default, which are always proprietary software.
-Sone of them are also installed by the OEM.
+Some of them are also installed by the OEM.
 The start menu (and more recently the BSOD screen) contain ads and promotions.

 **Backdoors**